 In addition to counseling and skill-building support, the school counselor collaborates with various community agencies.
-Should families need assistance with basic needs, they can contact our school counselor who will put them in contact with the appropriate community agencies for support and help.
-The counselor is always available through email or phone contact.
-Our counselor is
+Should families need assistance with basic needs, they can contact Thom Scott who will put them in contact with the appropriate community agencies for support and help.

 The counselor is always available through email or phone contact.
-Our counselor is Chad Hartley and he can be contacted at 558-1555.
+Our counselor is Thom Scott and can be contacted at 558-1607.